 The effect of reproductive control on the deer population, and thus deer browsing, could be beneficial to park vegetation if the target deer density could be achieved within the life of this plan.
 Researchers disagree on the amount of time needed to reduce a population size using reproductive controls (Hobbs, Bowden, and Baker 2000; Nielsen, Porter, and Underwood 1997; Rudolph, Porter, and Underwood 2000).
 The actual amount of time needed to observe a decrease would depend on a number of factors, such as the type of treatment, its effectiveness in stopping reproduction, the size of the population at the time of initial treatment, the actual mortality rate, and the percentage of the population that was treated.
 Other factors such as untreated deer moving into the park and treated deer leaving the park would also influence the time required to achieve reduced numbers.
-As described in

-Chapter 2, the population model developed for the park in 2008 estimates that the time required for the population to be reduced to the deer density goal would be approximately 18-19 years, beyond the life of this plan.
+As described in Chapter 2, the population model developed for the park in 2008 estimates that after five years of treatment a population reduction of up to 33% could be expected.
+After 10 years, a reduction in population of up to 60% could be expected.
+However, the time required for the population to be reduced to the deer density goal would be approximately 18-19 years, beyond the life of this plan.
 Therefore, unfenced vegetation in forested areas and meadows would continue to experience high browsing pressure.
 Impacts to vegetation would be the same as described above related to unfenced areas of the park and would be long-term, major, and adverse.